 This Post May Contain Affiliate Links.
 Please Read Our Disclosure Policy.

-This pecan pie recipe is thickened and sweetened with pure maple syrup instead of corn syrup.
+This pecan pie without corn syrup recipe is thickened and sweetened with pure maple syrup instead of corn syrup.
 No weird ingredients in this pecan pie!
 The filling gets poured into a homemade pie crust that is buttery and flaky.
 And the best part about this homemade pecan pie without corn syrup is you can make the day before!

 - Brown sugar – I used light brown sugar, but dark brown sugar would also work for this maple pecan pie.